Labradorite

 Fascinatingly iridescent in blue, violet, silver and gold, Labradorite radiates a beautiful energy.

 Do you often feel permeable to the energies, moods and emotions of others?
 Does your great sensitivity sometimes make you suffer?
-Labradorite is undoubtedly the stone for you.
+In lithotherapy, Labradorite is undoubtedly the stone for you.

 Benefits of Labradorite

-A highly reputed protective stone, it acts like a protective "shield", creating a sort of filter-bubble around the aura.
-Thanks to the arrangement of its atoms, Labradorite can act as a "magic" mirror and reflecting negative energies and transforming them, or as a "sponge", absorbing and dissolving them.
+A highly reputed stone of protection, it acts like a protective shield around the aura.
+Thanks to the arrangement of its atoms, in lithotherapy Labradorite can act like a magic mirror, reflecting and reversing negative energies, transforming and absorbing them.

-It's also known as " the therapist's stone", because it helps you to avoid taking on things that don't belong to you, so you can feel completely free of all the projections (conscious or otherwise) that others may make of you.
+It is nicknamed the therapist's stone Its action is said to help you avoid burdening yourself with things that don't belong to you, allowing you to feel fully liberated from all the projections (conscious or otherwise) that others may make of you.

-By encouraging you to take a more realistic and global view of things, to look beyond appearances, she teaches you not to get caught up in someone else's agitated emotions or in problems that don't belong to you.
-With her, it will be easier to focus on your own personal issues and avoid falling into that famous victim-helper-savior triangle.
+Her support encourages you to take a more realistic and global view of your environment, to look beyond appearances, and teaches you not to become involved in someone else's agitated emotions or in problems that are not your own.
+It will then be easier for you to concentrate on your own questioning and avoid falling into the famous victim-helper-savior triangle.

-Its play of light and color can help you dare to go into introspection and bring to light your shadows, repressed emotions and wounds, so that the beauty of your authenticity is revealed.
+Its play of light and color can help you dare to go into introspection, to bring to light your shadows, your repressed emotions and your wounds, so that the beauty of your authenticity is revealed.

-Her company helps you see the magic in everything and opens your mind.
-She's a creative muse who connects you to your intuition, lighting the way to the infinite possibilities that lie ahead.
+In lithotherapy, its company helps you see the magic in everything.
+It contributes to a more open mind like a creative muse who connects you to your intuition, illuminating the infinite path of possibilities open to you.

 White Labradorite

 White Labradorite, also known as Peristerite, emanates an energy filled with gentleness and purity.
-With it, you take an enchanted, poetic bath in light.
+With it, you take an enchanted bath in light, tinged with poetry.

 It diffuses an energy of remarkable intensity and can be particularly powerful.